Detection of disk-jet co-precession in a tidal disruption event

 \begin{bibunit} \begin{sciabstract} Theories and simulations predict that intense spacetime curvature near black holes bends the trajectories of light and matter, driving disk and jet precession under relativistic torques.
 However, direct observational evidence of disk-jet co-precession remains elusive.
 Here, we report the most compelling case to date: a tidal disruption event (TDE) exhibiting unprecedented 19.6-day quasi-periodic variations in both X-rays and radio, with X-ray amplitudes exceeding an order of magnitude.
 The nearly synchronized X-ray and radio variations suggest a shared mechanism regulating the emission regions.
 We demonstrate that a disk-jet Lense-Thirring precession model successfully reproduces these variations while requiring a low-spin black hole.
 This study uncovers previously uncharted short-term radio variability in TDEs, highlights the transformative potential of high-cadence radio monitoring, and offers profound insights into disk-jet physics. \end{sciabstract}

+\textbf{ Introduction}\\ Tidal disruption events (TDEs) are transient phenomena that occur when a star ventures too close to a supermassive black hole (SMBH) and is torn apart by its tidal forces (e.g., \cite{Rees1988,Evans1989}).
+The resulting stellar debris falls back toward the SMBH, forming a nascent accretion disk and, in some cases, launching (mildly) relativistic jets (e.g., \cite{Levan2011,Bloom2011,Cenko2012,Brown2015,Andreoni2022}).
+This process unfolds over timescales of months to years, offering a unique opportunity to study accretion and jet-launching physics around SMBHs in real time.

+In TDEs, the angular momentum of the accretion disk, imparted by the disrupted star, is often misaligned with the spin axis of the central Kerr black hole (BH).
+This misalignment is expected to induce Lense-Thirring (LT, \cite{LenseThirring1918}) precession of the disk and associated jet, driven by frame-dragging effects in the strong-field regime of general relativity (e.g., \cite{Stone2012,Franchini2016}).
+General relativistic magnetohydrodynamic (GRMHD) simulations support this picture, predicting coupled disk-jet precession (e.g., \cite{Liska2018, Chatterjee2020}); however, direct observational confirmation remains elusive.
+Thus far, disk or jet precession has only been observed separately in various accreting systems, as evidenced by either X-ray (e.g., \cite{Saxton2012, Ma2021, Pasham2024}) or radio observations (e.g., \cite{Cui2023, Tian2023}).

+The detection of disk-jet co-precession has been impeded by several observational challenges, including the transient nature of the disk and jet, limited cadence in radio monitoring, viewing angle effects, and contamination from other sources of variability.
+Here, we present the most compelling evidence to date for disk-jet co-precession in a recent TDE, enabled by exceptionally dense temporal coverage in both X-ray and radio observations.

-AT2020afhd (a.k.a.
-ZTF20abwtifz) is an optical transient situated at the nucleus of the galaxy \obj (Fig.~\ref{fig:image_multi}), at a redshift of 0.027 \cite{Hammerstein2024,Arcavi2024}.
-The transient was discovered by the Zwicky Transient Facility (ZTF) in 2020, with a single detection at a $g$-band magnitude of $\sim20$.
+\textbf{ Results}\\ \textbf{Optical counterpart}\\ AT2020afhd (a.k.a.
+ZTF20abwtifz) is an optical transient situated at the nucleus of the galaxy \obj (fig.~\ref{fig:image_multi}), at a redshift of 0.027 \cite{Hammerstein2024,Arcavi2024 }.
+The transient was discovered by the Zwicky Transient Facility (ZTF) in 2020, with initial detections at a $g$-band magnitude of $\sim20$.
 On January 4, 2024, ZTF detected a significant re-brightening \cite{Fremling2024}, with a peak magnitude of $g_{\rm ABmag} \sim 16.6$.
-Follow-up optical spectra reveal the presence of a blue continuum (consistent with the optical colors of $g-r\sim -0.02$), an He {\sc ii} emission line and broad Balmer emission, leading to the classification of the re-brightening as a tidal disruption event (TDE, \cite{Hammerstein2024}).
-Moreover, the optical decline rate follows approximately a $t^{-5/3}$ power law (see Fig.~\ref{fig:lc}), consistent with the debris fallback rate predicted by TDE theories \cite{Rees1988,Phinney1989,Evans1989}.
-Additionally, we determined the central black hole (BH) mass using two independent methods (Supplementary~\ref{sec:bhmass}), both of which yielded consistent results.
-For the subsequent analysis in this work, we adopted $\log(M_{\rm BH}/M_{\odot})=6.7\pm0.5$.
+Follow-up optical spectra reveal the presence of a blue continuum (consistent with the optical colors of $g-r\sim -0.02$), an He {\sc ii} emission line and broad Balmer emission, leading to the classification of the re-brightening as a TDE \cite{Hammerstein2024}.
+Moreover, the optical decline rate follows approximately a $t^{-5/3}$ power-law (see Fig.~\ref{fig:lc}), consistent with the debris fallback rate predicted by TDE theories \cite{Rees1988,Phinney1989,Evans1989}.
+Additionally, we determined the central BH mass using two independent methods (Supplementary~\ref{sec:bhmass}), both of which yielded consistent results.
+For the subsequent analysis in this work, we adopt a BH mass of $\log(M_{\rm BH}/M_{\odot})=6.7\pm0.5$ and take MJD~60310 as the initial date of the re-brightening.